WiserSolutions/quadro/docs/http.md

 ```

+### Route Events
+Before routes are added to the http server, the Quadro app fires the event "routes-will-load", with the payload { quadroHttpServer:(koa instance) }

+After routes have been added, the app fires "routes-did-load", with the same payload (now modified with routes).

 ## Controllers

 **Important!
 DO NOT STORE REQUEST STATE IN CONTROLLER INSTANCE** Controllers are singletons.
 Only one instance of the controller is created and it's method is used in the route.